-These files include everything from redirection rules to memory limits and much more, and effectively allows decentralized configuration of the web server.
-In addition to, this architecture allows non-privileged users to control certain aspects of their website without granting them permission to edit the main config.
+These files include everything from redirection rules to memory limits and much more and effectively allow decentralized configuration of the web server.
+In addition, this architecture allows non-privileged users to control certain aspects of their website without permitting them to edit the main config.

 This flexibility, however, comes at the expense of performance.
 Every time

-The central configuration of Nginx is less flexible than the concept used by the Apache, but it offers a clear security advantage: Changes to the configuration of the web server can only be made by users who are given root permissions.
+The central configuration of Nginx is less flexible than the concept used by Apache.
+Still, it offers a clear security advantage: changes to the configuration of the web server can only be made by users who are given root permissions.

 Using Apache and Nginx Together

 Apache and Nginx may be used side by side to create a workload-optimized server.
 You can use Nginx in front of Apache as a server proxy, which leverages Nginx’s processing speed and ability to handle large traffic volumes.

 Nginx performs the HTTP-related heavy lifting – serving static files, caching content, and offloading slow HTTP connections, so that the Apache server can run the application code in a safe and secure environment.

-In the Apache versus Nginx contest, the decision can be difficult when it comes to switching servers or server software.
-Deciding which server is best for you is largely a function of evaluating your specific requirements and decide the best option.
+In the Apache vs Nginx contest, the decision can be difficult when it comes to switching servers or server software.
+Deciding which server is best for you is primarily a function of evaluating your specific requirements and determining the best option.

 Therefore, before choosing between Apache and Nginx, you carefully need to analyze your requirements, which you must want your web server to serve.